 \section{Modelling evolution and saturation}

-This study, based principally on two generations ({\it Etch} and {\it Lenny}) of a standard {\it FOSS} network ({\it Debian}), has shown that the saturation properties in the in-degree and the out-degree distributions are differently affected through the passage of time (marked by new releases of {\it Debian}).
-The degree distribution of the network of outgoing links shows no change at all when it comes to model fitting for the top nodes ($\eta$ continues to have the same value).
-This is in fact to be expected entirely of these nodes.
-They are the foundation of the entire network, and their prime status continues to hold.
+Our model, based on two generations ({\it Etch} and {\it Lenny}) of a standard {\it FOSS} network ({\it Debian}), has shown that the saturation properties of the in-degree and the out-degree distributions are differently affected as time passes (marked by new releases of {\it Debian}).
+The degree distribution of the network of outgoing links shows no change when it comes to the model fitting of the top nodes ($\eta$ maintains the same value).
+This is expected of these nodes.
+They form the foundation of the whole network, and their prime status continues to hold.
 In a semantic sense, meaning flows from these nodes to the derivative nodes.
-The very poorly linked nodes in the outgoing network, on the other hand, are fitted by changing values of $\lambda$ (as shown in Figs.~\ref{f2} \&~\ref{f4}).
+At the opposite end, the very poorly linked nodes in the outgoing network are fitted by changing values of $\lambda$ (as shown in Figs.~\ref{f2} \&~\ref{f4}).
 Again this is expected.
-In a mature and robust network, the possibility of semantic variations is much more open in the weakly linked derivative nodes, as opposed to the primordial nodes (which are like parent nodes, where genesis of meaning takes place, and in which all the axioms are founded).
+In a mature and robust network, the possibility of semantic variations is much more open in the weakly linked derivative nodes, as opposed to the primordial nodes.

-For the in-degree distributions, the situation is nearly the opposite.
-What Figs.~\ref{f1} \&~\ref{f3} show is that the model fitting can be achieved properly by changing the value of $\eta$ significantly.
-Further, with a new release of {\it Debian}, $\eta$ actually decreases, a fact whose import can only be that the most richly linked nodes in the in-degree distribution (which are also the most dependent nodes) acquire less links than what they might have done, if the power-law trend were to have been adhered to indefinitely.
-So, from the dynamic perspective, there is a terminal character to the extent upto which these dependent nodes continue to be linked.
+For the in-degree distributions, the situation is contrariwise.
+Going by Figs.~\ref{f1} \&~\ref{f3}, the model fitting can be achieved properly by changing the value of $\eta$ significantly.
+Further, with a new release of {\it Debian}, $\eta$ actually decreases, a fact whose import is that the most richly linked nodes in the in-degree distribution (which are also the most dependent nodes) acquire less links than what they might have done, if the power-law trend were to have been adhered to indefinitely.
+So, from a dynamic perspective, there is a limit upto which these dependent nodes continue to be linked.